gamepark/gamepark.github.io/docs/step-by-step-example/checklist.md

 - The tutorial is available
 - Someone made a security review:
   - [hiding strategies](step-by-step-example/hide-the-cards.md) are properly setup
-  - If players add cards in their hand that were visible, then play cards hidden, the hand is shuffled so that other players cannot predict what they play.
+  - If players add cards in their hand that were visible, then play cards hidden, the hand is shuffled so that other players cannot predict what they play
-- There are no TODOs or commented code left in the code.
+- There are no TODOs or commented code left in the code
 - The [player panels](step-by-step-example/organize-the-table.md?id=player-panels) are displayed with a nice background
 - All the texts are available in English and French at least
+- All texts have been checked by an automatic proofreader
 - In app/public, the PDF of the rules is available in English and French
   - PDF must be cropped if needed and compressed
 - In app/public, the favicon is generated using https://www.favicon-generator.org/